ryan-d-graham/ChangePointAnalysis/README.md

 	•	Data Collection: Record electrical activity from multiple electrodes over time, either from EEG or MEAs.
 	•	Change Point Detection: Use Bayesian Blocks to identify significant changes in signal patterns.
 	•	Matrix Construction: Construct a matrix where each row corresponds to an electrode (EEG channel or MEA recording) and each column corresponds to a time block defined by detected change points.
-	•	Pattern Recognition: Apply NMF/SVD to decompose the data matrix into basis and coefficient matrices, uncovering latent neural patterns and components.
+	•	Pattern Recognition: Apply NMF to decompose the data matrix into basis and coefficient matrices, uncovering latent neural patterns and components.

 Benefits:

 	•	Event Detection: (Trigger BB) Identify and localize epileptic seizures, sleep stages, cognitive events, or abnormal neuronal firing patterns.
 	•	Pattern Recognition: (Retrospective BB) Discover underlying neural circuits and rhythms.
-	•	Feature Extraction: (BB+SVD) Extract meaningful features for further analysis or development of brain-computer interfaces and research into neurological disorders.
+	•	Feature Extraction: (BB+NMF) Extract meaningful features for further analysis or development of brain-computer interfaces and research into neurological disorders.

 Bayesian Blocks: Parameter p0